inaimathi/langnostic/posts/webmote-the-right-way--part2.md

 - `/play`
 - `/shuffle-directory`
 - `/command`

 That's it for changes to the front-end since last time, but let me share some random thoughts before going on to the server-side.

-### <a name="interlude-the-state-of-lisp-web-development-on-arm" href="#interlude-the-state-of-lisp-web-development-on-arm"></a>Interlude - The State of Lisp Web Development on ARM
+### Interlude - The State of Lisp Web Development on ARM

 My usual web development stack is [Hunchentoot](http://weitz.de/hunchentoot/) on top of [SBCL](http://www.sbcl.org/platform-table.html), which turns out to be a problem.
 You may have noticed that there's no ARM port in that SBCL link.
 Not "no Debian package", no port period.
 I guess I could technically grab the source, and laboriously `gcc` up my own, but I'm honestly neither patient nor smart enough to.
 [GCL doesn't play nice with quicklisp](http://savannah.gnu.org/support/?107611#discussion) which kind of makes that a non-starter for me regardless of how mind-bogglingly fast it claims to be, [CMUCL](http://packages.debian.org/sid/cmucl-source) requires [a working CMUCL system](http://xkcd.com/754/) to be built from source and isn't in the Wheezy repos, which leaves [CLISP](http://www.clisp.org/)<a name="note-Mon-Oct-08-140353EDT-2012"></a>[|2|](#foot-Mon-Oct-08-140353EDT-2012).

 Which I *would* use if it played nicely with [external-program](https://github.com/sellout/external-program/wiki/API).
 Sadly,

 ```lisp
 *** - CLISP does not support supplying streams for input or output.